pretix/pretix-docs/docs/guides/two-factor-authentication.md

 If this is the case, then you can use the device you already have on hand for 2FA.

 If you use separate applications for password storage and TOTP generation, then the TOTP method offers good security.
-However, like all software run on a device connected to the internet, a TOTP app is vulnerable to malware.
+However, like any software run on a device connected to the internet, a TOTP app is vulnerable to malware.

 A hardware token is much cheaper than a smartphone.
 If you need to buy a new device for 2FA, then this can be an advantage.
 Another advantage is that hardware tokens are less susceptible to software attacks.

-You must remove your hardware token from the computer and keep it on your person whenever you are not actively using it.
+You must remove your hardware token from the computer and store it in a safe place or keep it on your person whenever you are not actively using it.
+Treat it like your personal keychain.
-One downside of the hardware token is that it is typically smaller than a phone and only used for authentication purposes.
+One downside of hardware tokens is that they are typically smaller than a phone and only used for authentication purposes.
-Thus, it can potentially be easier to lose.
+Thus, they can be easier to lose.

 ### Using a TOTP app